Nebzla/NovaPokedex/README.md

 npm i sqlite3.0.0
 ```

-Currently the bot is extremely lackluster but will be developped further in future, enjoy what i've got so far!
+Currently the bot is extremely lackluster but will be developed further in future, enjoy what i've got so far!

 Discord: Nebzla#5032